iobis/manual/darwin_core.md

 `scientificName` (required term) should always contain the originally recorded scientific name, even if the name is currently a synonym.
 This is necessary to be able to track back records to the original dataset.
 The name should be at the lowest possible taxonomic rank, preferably at species level or lower, but higher ranks, such as genus, family, order, class etc. are also acceptable.
 We recommend to not include authorship in `scientificName`, and only use `scientificNameAuthorship` for that purpose.
 The `scientificName` term should only contain the name and not identification qualifications (such as ?, confer or affinity), which should instead be supplied in the `IdentificationQualifier` term, see examples below. `taxonRemarks` can capture comments or notes about the taxon or name.

-A [WoRMS](http://www.marinespecies.org/) LSID should be added in `scientificNameID` (required term), OBIS will use this identifier to pull the taxonomic information from the World Register of Marine Species (WoRMS) into OBIS and attach it to your dataset.
+A [WoRMS](http://www.marinespecies.org/) LSID should be added in `scientificNameID` (strongly recommended term), OBIS will use this identifier to pull the taxonomic information from the World Register of Marine Species (WoRMS) into OBIS and attach it to your dataset.
 This information includes:

 - Taxonomic classification (kingdom through species)
 - The accepted name in case of invalid names or synonyms